rhdunn/cmudict-tools/README.md

 | `@KEY`     | Select `KEY` from the metadata section of the dictionary. |
 | `A|B`      | Select the value of `A` if present, or `B` if not, where `A` and `B` are `SELCTOR` values themselves. |

+### Example: Porter Stemmer

-__NOTE:__ The `select` command can be used to extract the data used to test a Porter stemmer algorithm.
-For example:
+The `select` command can be used to extract the data used to test a Porter stemmer algorithm:

 	./cmudict-tools select=word cmudict > in.txt
 	./cmudict-tools select="@stem|word" cmudict > out.txt

+This examples entries to have metadata like:

+	BURN  B ER1 N
+	BURNING  B ER1 N IH0 NG #@@ stem=BURN @@

 ## VIM Syntax File